IliaMrt/kit_feedback_collection/README.md

 ## Deploy

-To deploy the application, first of all, you need to clone repository to your PC.
+To deploy the application, first of all, you need to clone the repository to your PC.

 You should create your config file "main.config.json" with follow mandatory fields: